liebig/cron/README.md

 <a name="installation"></a>
 ## Installation

-1. Add `"liebig/cron": "dev-master"` to your `/laravel/composer.json` file at the `"require": {` section (Find more about composer at http://getcomposer.org/)
+1. Add `"liebig/cron": "dev-master"` to your `/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
 2. Run the `composer update --no-dev` command in your shell from your `/laravel/` directory
 3. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `app\config\app.php` file
 4. Migrate the database with running the command `php artisan migrate --package="Liebig/Cron"`
 5. Now you can use `\Liebig\Cron\Cron` everywhere for free

-**NOTE**: From version v0.8.x to v0.9.x the database schema has changed - so you need to migrate the new schema:
+**NOTE**: From version v0.8.x to v0.9.x the database schema has changed - so you have to migrate the new schema:

 1. Delete the tables cron_manager, cron_error
 2. Delete the columns `2013_06_27_143953_create_cronmanager_table` and `2013_06_27_144035_create_cronerror_table` from the migrations table